jorgeanais/pomotimer/README.md

 The confinement situation due to the COVID-19 pandemic has made it more difficult for us as students to focus and advance in our studies, which is why, like many others, we have created our own virtual office to work and support each other online.
-This simple tool is useful for synchronizing blocks of work and fun.
+This simple tool is useful for synchronizing blocks of work and relax.

 Requirements
 ------------